Richard Dyer

-Richard Dyer (born 1945) is an English academic who held a professorship in the Department of Film Studies at King's College London.
-Specialising in cinema (particularly Italian cinema), queer theory, and the relationship between entertainment and representations of race, sexuality, and gender, he was previously a faculty member of the Film Studies Department at the University of Warwick for many years and has held a number of visiting professorships in the United Kingdom, the United States, Italy, Sweden, Denmark, and Germany.
+Richard Dyer (born 1945) is an English academic who was a professor of film studies at King's College London.
+Specialising in Italian cinema, queer theory, and entertainment media's representations of race, he was a faculty member of the Film Studies Department at the University of Warwick for many years and has held visiting professorships in the United Kingdom, the United States, Italy, Sweden, Denmark, and Germany.

 Career

-Born in Leeds to a lower-middle class Conservative Party supporting family and raised in the suburbs of London during the 1940s and 1950s, Dyer studied French (as well as English, German, and Philosophy) at the University of St Andrews.
-He then went on to earn his doctoral degree in English at the University of Birmingham's Centre for Contemporary Cultural Studies.
-During the 1970s, Dyer wrote for Gay Left and then during the 1980s wrote for Marxism Today, the theoretical journal of the "Eurocommunist" or Gramscian wing of the Communist Party of Great Britain.
-These writings were mostly cultural criticism rather than class politics based, with titles such as "In Defence of Disco" (1979) and "Diana Ross" (1982).
-In the early 1980s he contributed to the partwork The Movie, notably with a partially critical piece on Barbra Streisand.
+Born in Leeds in 1945 to a lower-middle class and raised in the suburbs of London, Dyer studied French (as well as English, German, and philosophy) at the University of St Andrews.
+He went on to earn his doctoral degree in English at the University of Birmingham's Centre for Contemporary Cultural Studies.
+During the 1970s, Dyer wrote cultural criticism pieces for Gay Left and then during the 1980s wrote for Marxism Today.
+In the early 1980s he contributed to the partwork The Movie with a piece on Barbra Streisand.

-Before coming to King's College London in 2006, he was a professor of film studies at the University of Warwick and a visiting professor at the following institutions: University of Pennsylvania's Annenberg School of Communications in 1985; the Istituto Universitario Orientale in 1987; Stockholm University in 1996, 2006, and 2010; the University of Copenhagen in 2002; New York University in 2003; the University of Bergamo in 2004; Bauhaus-Universitat Weimar in 2009; the University of St. Andrews in 2011.
-Throughout his career, he has taught courses on race and ethnicity, film, stardom, Hollywood, Italian cinema, Federico Fellini, and representation.
-He was also very involved in graduate education, and supervised dissertations on subjects ranging from the history of gay cinema during the 1970s to experimental animation.
-Having already published widely on whiteness, film, and lesbian and gay cultures, Dyer published journal articles and book chapters on song in Italian cinema and whiteness in the film, Dirty Dancing.
+Before coming to King's College London in 2006, he was a professor of film studies at the University of Warwick.
+He was an adjunct professor at University College Dublin in 2009 and 2010.
+He was also a visiting professor at the Annenberg School for Communication at the University of Pennsylvania in 1985; the University of Naples "L'Orientale" in 1987; Stockholm University in 1996, 2006, and 2010; the University of Copenhagen in 2002; New York University in 2003; the University of Bergamo in 2004; Bauhaus University, Weimar, in 2009; the University of St Andrews from 2011 to 2017; and Indiana University Bloomington in 2015.
+Throughout his career, he has taught courses on race and ethnicity in film, stardom, Hollywood, Italian cinema, Federico Fellini, and representation.
+Dyer has published widely on whiteness, film music, and queer cultures.